ChenYangyao/project-leetcode-solution/problems/problem695.md

     1   1   0   0   0
     0   1   1   1   1
     ```
-- Positive value indicates the element is a root, and the value of it represents the area attach this tree.
+- Positive value indicates that the element is a root, and the value of it represents the area attached to this tree.
-- Negative value indicates the element is not root, and the value of it indicate the position index of the root (see below for 1-d index definition).
+- Negative value indicates the element is not a root, and the value of it indicates the position index of the root (see below for the 1-d index definition).
 - the parent pointer index (i,j) in for 2-d matrix need to be converted to 1-d index.
-The conversion can be done by the following methods:
+The conversions can be done by the following methods:
     ```c++
     void id2coord(int id, int &x, int &y){
         x = (-id - 1)/ncol; y = (-id - 1)%ncol;